John Nash, Baron Nash: Political career

 In January 2013 Lord Nash was appointed as schools minister.
 He became a life peer as Baron Nash, of Ewelme in the County of Oxfordshire on 21 January 2013.
 Prior to that, he was a non-executive director of the Department for Education between 2010 and 2013.
 As schools minister he was responsible for the academies and free schools programmes.
 During his tenure the number of academies grew from c2000 to c7000 and several hundred free schools were opened.
 He was also responsible for school capital allocation, independent schools, faith schools and state boarding schools.
 He initiated the Boarding Schools Partnership to encourage local authorities to send more less advantaged children and children in care to state and independent boarding schools on bursaryships.
 Nash spearheaded the Academy Ambassador programme, which has now recruited over 1,500 volunteers with business backgrounds to improve the governance and financial controls of academy schools.

-During his tenure he took five Acts of Parliament through the House of Lords: The Children and Families Act 2014, The Education and Adoption Act 2016,The Childcare Act 2016,The Technical and Further Education Act 2017 and The Children and Social Work Act 2017.
+During his tenure he took five Acts of Parliament through the House of Lords: The Children and Families Act 2014, The Education and Adoption Act 2016, The Childcare Act 2016, The Technical and Further Education Act 2017 and The Children and Social Work Act 2017.

 He and his wife have donated almost £300,000 to the Conservative Party and according to the Telegraph, the appointment raises concern about a potential conflict of interest and appointment of donors though the Department for Education said he would not make business decisions whilst in office.

 In October 2016, following a backlash from schools and parents and the national boycott of the school census expansion, he wrote that newly collected pupils' nationality and country of birth data would not be included in the National Pupil Database (NPD).
-In a letter to peers seen by Schools Week, Nash defended the sharing of pupil address and school data with the Home Office, but admitted the new information called for a different approach, saying, "given the sensitivity of the new information being collected we will not add this to the NPD, so no-one outside the department will be able to access it."
+In a letter to peers seen by Schools Week, Nash defended the sharing of pupil address and school data with the Home Office, but stated the new information called for a different approach, saying, "given the sensitivity of the new information being collected we will not add this to the NPD, so no-one outside the department will be able to access it."
 Members of the House of Lords went on to oppose the law change in a debate and motion-of-regret, which was tabled by the Liberal Democrat education spokesperson Lord Storey.

-On 31 October 2016 the House of Lords agreed after debate, with the regret motion on the expansion of the collection of pupil data: "That this House regrets that information about pupils' nationality and country of birth collected under the Education (Pupil Information) (England) (Miscellaneous Amendments) Regulations 2016 (Statutory Instrument 2016/808)[3] could be used to help determine a child’s immigration status".
+On 31 October 2016 the House of Lords agreed after debate, with the regret motion on the expansion of the collection of pupil data: "That this House regrets that information about pupils' nationality and country of birth collected under the Education (Pupil Information) (England) (Miscellaneous Amendments) Regulations 2016 (Statutory Instrument 2016/808)[3] could be used to help determine a child's immigration status."

 Lord Nash resigned from government on 28 September 2017 and was replaced by Sir Theodore Agnew DL as an unpaid Parliamentary Under Secretary of State at the Department for Education.

 He was the lead non-executive director across government and a non-executive director of The Cabinet Office between 2020 and 2022.